carlomt/docker-geant4/README.md

 `wget https://gitlab.cern.ch/geant4/geant4/-/archive/master/geant4-master.tar.gz?path=examples -O examples.tar.gz && tar xf examples.tar.gz --strip-components 1`

-### GUI
-If you want to use the Geant4 GUI, please read the section on how to prepare your host operating system.
-Remember that still you should enable the X11 forwarding every time you reboot (or restart the X11 server)

-`xhost local:root` on linux

-`xhost +localhost` on mac

 ## GUI

 the tags ending with `-gui` have also the graphic enabled, to download the last one: